hemstreet/BallmerBot/CAD/README.md

 Importing the STL should do the trick.
+I had to Auto Size my stl file

 I also included the gcode and .3w ( base64 encoded gcode file, you can follow the guide below )